Thompson Sampling and the Bernoulli Bandit

 joblib.dump(agent, "agent.pkl")

-agent: Agent[DirichletClassifier, EmailActions] = joblib.load("agent.pkl")
+agent: Agent[DirichletClassifier, EmailActions, ThompsonSampling] = joblib.load("agent.pkl")